Ponderosa Ranch: The Ponderosa experience

 Only the front of the ranch house was ever shown on television because a highway ran directly to the right of the house.
 In episodes shot in-studio, the home exterior has a backdrop of sky and trees.
 The ranch house was a single-story structure, although from the outside it appeared to have a second story.
 Little Joe's green corduroy jacket and Hoss's brown suede vest were displayed hanging on a rack.

 When the ranch opened in 1967, Pernell Roberts (Adam Cartwright) had long since departed the series.
 Consequently, he was not featured in Ponderosa's promotional campaign until after the show's initial run.
 At that time most of the shows broadcast in syndication featured the Adam Cartwright character.
 His picture was in the group painting on the sign promoting the park at the entrance.
 When the park folded in autumn 2004 Pernell Roberts was still alive, so no Adam grave marker was added.
 Pernell Roberts died on January 24, 2010.

 Near the main house were sculptures of the horses ridden by Lorne Greene, Dan Blocker and Michael Landon that visitors could have their pictures taken either on or alongside of.
 The park also had a church that could be reserved for weddings near the church where the grave markers are located.
 In 1999, a VHS tour was made available to patrons.
 In 2002, David Canary appeared at the ranch in Candy's wardrobe for a special produced by PAX TV.

 Closure

 The ranch and park remained a popular seasonal attraction for decades after the network run of Bonanza ended, having outlived most of the series' original cast.
 Business remained strong into the late 1990s.
 The land was purchased by billionaire software entrepreneur David Duffield in 2004.
 In September of that year he closed the Ponderosa "indefinitely".
+In 2020, it was sold for $38 million by Engel & Völkers, Inc.